-Loara teachers will be engaging in four Learning Walks during the 2012-13 school year, as a form of ongoing professional development.
+Loara teachers will be engaging in Learning Walks eachschool year, as a form of ongoing professional development.

 In addition, a team of teachers, counselors, and administrators are participating in monthly Positive Behavioral Interventions and Supports (PBIS) trainings at the Orange County Department of Education.